diego0020/lab_vision/lab6_textons/readme.md

 The functions created during this lab will be used again, so try your best to make them reusable.

 **Due date:** March 31, 2015; 8:00 a.m.

+## Extra Credit

+- Add circular gaussian filters to the bank
+- Add another spatial scale to the bank
+- Try a SVM classifier